nossbigg/imh-chat-mockups/README.md

 5. right click on the copied button element and select 'Edit as HTML'
 6. copy the contents of navbar-selector.html into the edit box
 7. mouse over the button element to see changes

+## Contents

+- navigation bar (for new section and dropdown links)
+- sample page for content